rose-learning/akeyless-gateway-eks/README.md

 # Deploy an Akeyless Gateway on EKS

-This repo is a companion repo to the [Provision an EKS Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks), containing
+This repo is built on top of the [Provision an EKS Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks), containing
 Terraform configuration files to provision an EKS cluster on AWS.

 ## 1. Prerequisites